dascentral/dotfiles/Install.md

 /Users/$USER/Workspace/dotfiles/install/homebrew-cleanup.sh
 ```

-## Software Installation - Manual
+## Manual Installations
-The remaining software items will all need to be installed manually:
+I use the following software applications across home and work computers.
+They must be installed manually because they either do not have a
+scripted installation option or I simply haven't found it yet.

 * [Apache Directory Studio](http://directory.apache.org/studio/)
 * Aurora HDR 2018